rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 The iptables version used in the Init container is v1.6.0 and contains 5 tables.

-1. RAW is used to configure packets. packets in RAW are not tracked by the system.
+1. RAW is used to configure packets.
+Packets in RAW are not tracked by the system.
-2. filter is the default table used to house all firewall-related operations.
+2. The filter is the default table used to house all firewall-related operations.
 3. NAT is used for network address translation (e.g., port forwarding).
-4. mangle is used for modifications to specific packets (refer to corrupted packets).
+4. Mangle is used for modifications to specific packets (refer to corrupted packets).
-5. security is used to force access to control network rules.
+5. Security is used to force access to control network rules.

 Note: In this example, only the NAT table is used.